 Capital Power currently has two committed credit facilities under credit agreements among CPLP, CPLPHI and Capital Power (US Holdings) Inc. (as borrowers) and the Company (as covenantor) and various lenders as described below.
 Capital Power's credit facilities include: (i) an extendible syndicated facility of up to \$700 million, which includes a \$300 million sublimit to issue letters of credit; and (ii) an extendible revolving club credit facility of up to \$300 million.
-Both credit agreements were extended and amended in July 2022 and have an expiration date of July 14, 2027.
-Prior to that, both credit agreements were extended and amended in July 2021 where they were transitioned into SLCs.
+Both credit agreements were extended and amended in June 2023 and have an expiration date of June 9, 2028.
+Prior to that, in July 2021 both credit agreements were transitioned into SLCs.
 The SLCs continue to reinforce Capital Power's ambitions and commitments by introducing financial incentives to reach its sustainability goals.
 The SLCs are structured with one key performance indicator with annual Sustainability Performance Targets aligned to one of Capital Power's publicly stated Sustainability Targets; to reduce Scope 1 CO2 emission intensity by 65% by 2030 from 2005 levels.
 The SLCs include terms that reduce or increase borrowing costs as the annual targets are met or missed.
 Achievement of the Company's GHG emission intensity reductions will be driven by operational enhancements, strategic investments in renewables and decarbonization technologies, and the elimination of coal through the Genesee repowering project.
 Confirmation of Guarantees from the Company, CPLP, Capital Power (US Holdings) Inc., Capital Power LP Holdings Inc. and Capital Power U.S. Financing L.P. in respect of their affiliate guarantees were provided to the lenders to ensure that any obligations of the borrowers remain pari passu with the Company's other senior unsecured borrowings.
 Similar guarantees were also provided for all Note Purchase Agreements and the Prudential Agreement (as defined above under "Capital Structure - Debt Issuance") to meet the pari passu covenants in those agreements.

 The SLCs also require CPC to meet certain financial covenants, including maintaining a consolidated senior debt to consolidated capitalization ratio of not more than 0.65 to 1.0 as at the end of any fiscal quarter.
-In addition, in the event that CPC is assigned a credit rating by S&P that is less than BBB- or by DBRS that is less than BBB (low) (in each case assigned with a stable outlook), then CPC must also maintain a ratio of consolidated EBITDA (to consolidated interest expense (each as defined in each of the credit agreements) of not less than 2.5 to 1.0 as at the end of each fiscal quarter.
+In addition, in the event that CPC is assigned a credit rating by S&P that is less than BBB- or by DBRS that is less than BBB (low) (in each case assigned with a stable outlook), then CPC must also maintain a ratio of consolidated EBITDA to consolidated interest expense (each as defined in each of the credit agreements) of not less than 2.5 to 1.0 as at the end of each fiscal quarter.
 The syndicated and club credit facilities also prohibit CPC from making distributions if an event of default has occurred and is continuing or would reasonably be expected to result from the distribution.

-Financial covenant calculations and financial reporting obligations are based on Capital Power Corporations consolidated financial results.
+Financial covenant calculations and financial reporting obligations are based on Capital Power's consolidated financial results.

 Capital Power has existing Canadian dollar revolving letter of credit demand facilities with various lenders that were increased by \$100 million in September 2019, by \$220 million in November 2021 (included a new demand facility for \$70 million with an additional lender) and by another \$470 million in August 2022 (includes a new demand facility for \$50 million with an additional lender executed in October 2022).
 These Canadian dollar demand facilities now total \$990 million.
-In addition, the two U.S. dollar revolving letter of credit demand facilities that were put in place in September and November 2019 totalling \$100 million were increased by \$100 million in December 2021 and a new U.S. dollar facility for \$100 million was put in place in October 2022 (with an additional lender) bringing the total of the U.S. dollar facilities to \$300 million.
+In addition, the two U.S. dollar revolving letter of credit demand facilities that were put in place in September and November 2019 totalling \$100 million were increased by \$100 million in December 2021 and a new U.S. dollar facility for \$300 million.